pytorch/pytorch.github.io/_get_started/pytorch.md

 optimizer.step()
 ```

-The first time you run the `optimized_model(x)`, it compiles the model..
+The first time you run the `compiled_model(x)`, it compiles the model.
 Hence, it takes longer to run.
 Subsequent runs are fast.

 ### Modes